 It has also specifically measured any calls to the Whistleblower line or any feedback to any Senior Manager relating to Modern Slavery.
 No incidents or reports were recorded.
+It has also introduced a new EAP provider with a wider range and scope of services to better support the Company employees.
+Interaction with this new provider is actively encouraged across all employees and any potential issues will be reported confidentially to the Company.

-In addition, the Company this year has benchmarked itself against other businesses associated with its primary shareholder to ensure that it is undertaking all actions appropriate to ensure its policy, procedures and the plan are covering all aspects required under the Act to minimise its risks.
+In addition, the Company this year has subjected itself to more rigorous benchmarking against other businesses associated with its primary shareholder to ensure that it is undertaking all actions appropriate to ensure its policy, procedures and the plan are covering all aspects required under the Act to minimise its risks.
+This benchmarking is also across all its ESG and related policies and procedures to assess the effectiveness and determine any potential areas for improvement.